-The Thirty-First Annual Seminar
+The Thirty-Second Annual Seminar

 The New England Bladesmiths Guild’s seminar at Ashokan is one of the oldest and most prestigious hammer-ins in America.
 This year is no exception, as we have spent the last several months assembling a lineup of demonstrators to live up to this tradition.

 Have you ever had problems getting smooth, straight grinds on your blades?
 We've got the guy who can sort that out for you.
 No problem.
 One of the best grinders in the business is Jim Siska.
-If you have ever seen his hollow ground blades, you know you will want to pay close attention to everything he shows you.
+If you have ever seen his hollow, or flat ground blades, you know you will want to pay close attention to everything he shows you.
 We are very pleased to have this excellent craftsman as one of our regulars.

 The "open forge" has been a great opportunity for participants to share and learn forging techniques from some of the most experienced smiths in the business.
 Be sure to take advantage of this opportunity.